Thanks to all the boys who participated in 15U tryouts last night.

 This decision will not be able to be made until tryout weekend.
 Typically we strive for 12 kids on a team but at this age we may go up or down based on skills and registration numbers.
 In regards to kids not making a team this will be based on numbers, the number of teams we form and individual skill level.

-Looking to keep your swing in shape or get in some throws this fall, check out the specials from Gravelle Baseball on renting out the cages.
+Looking to keep your swing in shape or get in some throws before the season, check out renting the Gravelle Baseball building for your training needs.

 FLBA in extremely excited to have invested in and committed to the Trusted Coaches program!